CheckPointSW/LocalToGlobal/README.md

 'local_object_to_global.py' -o [object uid]

-For copying multiple objects, these objects need to be tagged using Check Point SmartConsole application or 'add-tag' API command, and then run the script:
+For copying multiple objects, these objects need to be tagged using Check Point SmartConsole application or 'add-tag' Check Point Management CLI command, and then run the script:

 'local_to_global_by_tag.py' [tag name]